wlonk/arcadia/rules/index.md

 gentleman might become, for instance, a fool, a libertine, or a bully, and in each case, forfeit a way of gaining role tokens.

+### Families

+Every character is part of a family.
+However, our modern conception of "part of" needs some adjusting here.
+To be part of a family does not mean that you are necessarily a blood-relative.
+You may be the favored son, but you may just as likely be a trusted servant, a despised ward, or a poor tenant.

+Your family will give you a boon, an element of their reputation that you can call on for your own benefit when [petitioning](#petition) those outside the family, but will also make demands of you.
+Because the reputation of everyone in the family depends on the actions of everyone in the family, family members always have leverage over you, to [petition](#petition) you to act in the best interests of the family.
+Finally, if someone in your family tarnishes their own reputation, and you do not act directly to repudiate or renounce them, your own reputation suffers: mark an appropriate box.

 ## The GM

 The GM controls the NPCs and provides adversity.
 It's their role to reinforce